Iran says boosting oil exports depends on future demand

-DUBAI A rise in Iran's crude oil exports once sanctions against it are lifted depends on future global oil demand and should not further weaken oil prices, senior officials were quoted as saying.
+DUBAI Jan 3 A rise in Iran's crude oil exports once sanctions against it are lifted depends on future global oil demand and that should not further weaken oil prices, a senior Iranian oil official was quoted as saying.

-Oil Minister Bijan Zanganeh said Iran did not plan to exacerbate an already bearish oil market.

-"We are not seeking to distort the market but will regain our market share," said Zanganeh, quoted by oil ministry news agency Shana.

 Oil prices are likely to come under further pressure this year, when international sanctions on Iran are due to be removed under a nuclear deal reached in July.
 Brent crude settled at $37.28 a barrel on Thursday.